markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 console.log(enemyNames[i], i) // two arguments, comma separated for(var i = 0; i < enemyNames.length; i++) // three arguments; semicolons are specific to for loops
 ```
-Previously we have been using arguments with `window` methods and JavaScript functions, but now we will construct our own function that is able to pass in an argument.
-Now let's make some changes to our `fight()` function expression to allow an argument to be used.
+Previously we have been using arguments with `window` methods and JavaScript functions, but now we will change our `fight()`  function to pass in an argument.
 Remember the function expression defines the "how" and "what" of our function's operations.
-If we want the function to perform differently we must change our function definition every time.
+If we want the function to perform differently we must change our function's definition.
 We would like to convert our `fight()` function to pass in an enemy robot and then fight this robot.
 Let's find our `fight()` expression and change the first line to the following:
 ```javascript
 var fight = function(enemyName) {
 ```
 We just redefined our `fight` variable to now be a function that is able to input or receive a variable.
-Since we are dealing the a variable placeholder in the function definition, we call this the function *parameter*.
+Since we are dealing the a variable placeholder in the function definition, we call this the function's *parameter*.
 > **Deep Dive:** Parameters vs Arguments - Parameters are often confused with arguments due to the similarity in syntax.
 The main distinction between them is the purpose in relation to the function.
 In a function expression, a parameter serves as a variable placeholder that indicates how this variable will be used in the function.
-Since the use of the parameter is reserved to only the scope of the function, the name of the parameter isn't very significant, but normally is related to the type or purpose of the variable as follows:
+Since the use of the parameter is reserved to only the scope of the function, the name of the parameter isn't significant, but normally is related to the type or purpose of the variable as follows:
 >```javascript
 >var wash = function(soapType) {
 >  console.log("I wash with " + soapType);